Win-back email examples and strategies to help rekindle relationships with your old customers

-There’s no better way to convey that sentiment than with a win-back email.
+There’s no better way to convey that sentiment than with win-back email automations.

-If you’re ready to work for your valued customers in a way that keeps them around for the long haul, keep reading to learn:
+If you’re ready to work for your valued customers in a way that keeps them around for the long haul, keep reading!

 What is a win-back email?

-A win-back email is an automated message (or flow, as we call them at Klaviyo) you can set up in your email marketing platform to reach out to inactive subscribers or customers.
+Win-back email campaigns can be automated messages (or flows, as we call them at Klaviyo) you can set up in your email marketing platform.

 The customers who should receive these kinds of messages are those who’ve previously engaged with your company (by making a purchase, clicking on your emails, visiting your website, etc.) but, for some reason or another, stopped doing so for a certain amount of time.

 How to determine if a subscriber is inactive